zahlio/scrapoxy/docs/standard/providers/digitalocean/create_sshkey/index.rst

 Step 4: Create a new key
 ========================

-1. Enter *mykey* for the name
+1. Paste your SSH key
-2. Paste your SSH key
+2. Enter *mykey* for the name
-3. Click on *Create SSH Key*
+3. Click on *Add SSH Key*

 .. image:: step_3.jpg